Danny White: Dallas Cowboys

 White led the Cowboys to three consecutive NFC Championship Games (1980–1982).
-The Cowboys were favored to win all three games even though they played on the road against the NFC's top seeded team in each game - even, oddly, in 1982 when the Cowboys' and Redskins' regular season records were 6-3 and 8-1 respectively.
+The Cowboys were favored to win all three games even though they played on the road against the NFC's top seeded team in each game—even, oddly, in 1982 when the Cowboys' and Redskins' regular season records were 6–3 and 8–1 respectively.
 White received criticism, some unfairly, after the Cowboys lost all three games.
-White was criticized during the 1982 NFL Players Strike by teammate Tony Dorsett for crossing the picket line citing financial reasons, though Dorsett himself was criticized for crossing the picket line with his own financial concerns soon after.
-Fans and teammates alike began to show support for him to be replaced as the Cowboys quarterback by Gary Hogeboom, who had thrown two touchdowns in the 1982 NFC Championship Game (which they lost to the archrival Washington Redskins) after White was knocked out of the game with a concussion.
+White was criticized during the 1982 NFL players strike by teammate Tony Dorsett for crossing the picket line citing financial reasons, though Dorsett himself was criticized for crossing the picket line with his own financial concerns soon after.
+Fans and teammates alike began to show support for him to be replaced as the Cowboys quarterback by Gary Hogeboom, who had thrown two touchdowns in the NFC Championship Game (which they lost to the archrival Washington Redskins) after White was knocked out of the game with a concussion.
 Even his statistically career-best 1983 season failed to silence the critics, after ending it with consecutive blowout losses to the Redskins (at home) and the 49ers after a 12–2 start.
-To add insult to injury, the Cowboys lost the NFC Wildcard Playoff game to the Los Angeles Rams.
+To add insult to injury, the Cowboys lost the wildcard playoff game to the Los Angeles Rams.
 That apparently was enough for him to lose his starting job to Hogeboom at the start of the 1984 season.
 Under Hogeboom, the Cowboys looked impressive with a 4–1 start, but then a loss to division rival St. Louis and ineffective plays by Hogeboom convinced coach Tom Landry to reinstate White as his starter.
 The Cowboys finished 9–7, but missed the playoffs in 1984 for the first time in a decade; but with White as quarterback, the Cowboys made it back in 1985 with a 10–6 record.
-However, they lost again to the Los Angeles Rams in the playoffs.
+However, they lost again to the Los Angeles Rams in the divisional playoffs.

 In 1986, the Cowboys started 6–2, had the #1 offense in the NFL, were tied for the lead in the NFC Eastern Division and White was also the number one rated passer in the NFC at that point in the season.
 During an away game against Bill Parcells's New York Giants, however, a blind-side sack by Giants linebacker Carl Banks broke White's throwing wrist and tore ligaments, knocking him out of the game and ending his season.
-Dallas lost the game, 17–14, and without him the team faded badly, finishing the year 7–9 and the Cowboys first losing season since 1965.
+Dallas lost the game, 17–14, and without him the team faded badly, finishing the year 7–9 and the Cowboys' first losing season since 1965.